 When I am pregnant I am willing to do things I am not otherwise equipped to handle, such as cease the consumption of sugar, talk about pooping in front of people, and drink herbal infusions.

 I don’t mean tea.
-I mean these things the super hippy women have going where you’re basically drinking compost.
-You let like 6 lbs of herbs steep for a week and then strain off the solid matter.* They’re sooooooo healthy.
+I mean these things the super herbalism people have going where you’re basically drinking compost.
+You let like 6 lbs of herbs steep for a week and then strain off the solid matter.
+(Ok, not really.)
+But they’re sooooooo healthy.
 And I sooooo easily forget to drink it.
 As the head of r&d at Kelloggs says, “It’s not nutrition if people don’t eat it.”
 True…true…a solid argument for the consumption of fruit loops.

 2 cups nettle